ilya-epifanov/akka-dns/README.md

 akka-dns
 ========

-A fully asynchronous DNS resolver for Akka,
+A fully asynchronous DNS resolver for Akka.

 Usage
 -----